Workers Agree: Minimum Wage Should Be Raised With AM-Minimum Wage Bjt

 WASHINGTON (AP) _ From Rockefeller Center to Corn Dog on a Stick, from Yakima, Wash., to Chattanooga, Tenn., the workers in minimum-wage jobs have the same message for President Bush: $3.35 an hour is not enough.

 ″That’s why New York City has so many homeless: People work hard and they can’t even afford the rent,″ said Amy Hanne, 27, of Brooklyn, a Rockefeller Center security guard in Manhattan.

-Patricia Zaradic, manager of Corn Dog on a Stick at the Nittany Mall in State College, about five miles east of Penn State University's main campus, said, ''It's places like this that raising the minimum wage would be a big help to a lot of people.''
+Patricia Zaradic, manager of Corn Dog on a Stick at the Nittany Mall in State College, Pa., about five miles east of Penn State University’s main campus, said, ″It’s places like this that raising the minimum wage would be a big help to a lot of people.″